 Filtering events by categories

-By using a dropdown menu, it’s possible to filter the events on our home page by their listed categories.
+Using a dropdown menu, it’s possible to filter the events on our home page by their listed categories.

-After adding a dropdown element, we can create a condition on our repeating group that responds to a users selection.
+After adding a dropdown element, we can create a condition on our repeating group that responds to a user's selection.

+To do so, we’ll use conditions.
 Conditions are a powerful way to change the behavior of elements when certain requirements are met.

 Sending data between pages